-SALT LAKE CITY — A federal judge has tossed out a case against an Immigration and Customs Enforcement agent accused of slamming a man's face into a concrete floor, ruling the treatment wasn't unreasonable for an inmate in custody.
+SALT LAKE CITY — A federal judge has again thrown out a case against a Utah Immigration and Customs Enforcement agent accused of slamming a man's face into a concrete floor.

-Lawyers for Jon Martinson Jr. argued that the man's chest hit the floor when the agent used a common tactic in June 2013 to control an aggressive inmate awaiting deportation at an ICE facility in West Valley City.
+Martinson's lawyers say he used a common tactic to control an aggressive inmate awaiting deportation at an ICE facility in June 2013.

-Melodie Rydalch, a spokeswoman for the U.S. Attorney's Office of Utah, said Friday that prosecutors are weighing their options.
+A spokeswoman for U.S. Attorney's Office for Utah says the decision was unexpected and prosecutors are weighing their options.